DBcoppr/Ryedu-intern/README.md

 # Ryedu-intern
-change the mongodb url in .env install all dependencies and use npm start to start the server
+change the mongodb url in .env
+install all dependencies and use npm start to start the server.

+I have used Geoapify for distance matrix
 # Assumptions
 # 1. There are only 5 cities that is mentioned at last of pdf.
 # 2. Flagged city is an array